ember-learn/guides-source/guides/release/components/block-content.md

     <button type="button">Click to {{if open "close" "open"}}  the popover!</button>
   </:trigger>
   <:content>
-      This is what is showed when I'm opened!
+      This is what is shown when I'm opened!
   </:content>
 </Popover>
 ```